isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/updatefolder-operation.md

 ### <a name="description"></a>Descrição

-O exemplo a seguir mostra uma resposta de erro a uma solicitação de UpdateFolder.
+O exemplo a seguir mostra uma resposta de erro a uma solicitação UpdateFolder.

 ### <a name="code"></a>Código